Bond Clothing Stores: Washington, D.C., and vicinity

-Suburban locations in Northern Virginia operated at Landmark Mall in Alexandria (opened 1966) and Seven Corners Shopping Center in Falls Church (opened October 1956, closed 1976).
+Suburban locations in northern Virginia operated at Landmark Mall in Alexandria (opened 1966) and Seven Corners Shopping Center in Falls Church (opened October 1956, closed 1976).
 Outlets in suburban Maryland operated at Montgomery Mall in Bethesda, Prince George's Plaza in Hyattsville (opened 1959, closed ca. 1982), and Marlow Heights Shopping Center at Marlow Heights.

 Cleveland, Ohio

-During the late 1940s, Bond built one of its last stand alone downtown stores.
-Designed in a high concept art moderne style in Cleveland at Euclid Avenue and East Ninth Street in 1946/7.
-The structure replaced a previous building built in 1920.
-The structure used the site's sharp angle to its advantage by creating a tower crowned with windows facing inbound Euclid Avenue traffic".
+Bond built one of its last standalone downtown stores In 1946 and 1947, replacing a 1920 building at Euclid Avenue and East Ninth Street in Cleveland.
+Designed in a high-concept art moderne style, the structure used the site's sharp angle by creating a tower crowned with windows facing inbound Euclid Avenue traffic".
 The circular forms of the tower were repeated in the roof's overhang.
 On the Euclid Avenue and East Ninth Street facades, open gill-like projections held vertical window columns facing east and south.
 The building was faced with rose granite sheets and the BOND name was illuminated in red neon.
 Inside, the round themes were repeated in ceiling moldings, mirrors, and plaster reliefs.
-Following Bond's closure, the structure stood for many years until it was razed in the 1970s.
+It was razed in the 1970s.